ThomasByr/BioInfo-genome/README.md

 **TODO** (first implementation version)

-- [ ] add region selection feature
+- [x] add region selection feature

 **Known Bugs** (latest fix)

 - selection can be made with anything in the tree (including not leafs folders and even files)
+- dynamic selection does not display newly created files